Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 This is integer division by approximately 85 divided by 32, which is a scaling factor for the number of 16-bit status words in the frame.

-Each status word is assembled big-endian from two consecutive payload bytes at positions [4 + i*2] (high byte) and [5 + i*2] (low byte).
+Each status word is assembled big-endian from two consecutive payload bytes.
 Values are stored into the device tag structure at computed offsets:

 ```
 tag[+0xbc]              status flags byte, OR'd with 0x02 (data fresh), 0x10, 0x04